juand-r/EMNLP-2019/README.md

 **Knowledge-Enriched** Transformer for Emotion Detection in Textual Conversations

 Open Relation Extraction: Relational Knowledge Transfer from Supervised Data to Unsupervised Data

+TellMeWhy: **Learning to Explain** Corrective Feedback for Second Language Learners.
+Yi-Huei Lai and Jason Chang

+Redcoat: A Collaborative Annotation Tool for Hierarchical Entity Typing